I come from a data background, where everything is built on patterns.

 Especially then.

+The pause is where reflection happens.
+Where awareness becomes a choice.
 And sometimes, that's where everything begins.

 This is early.
 Innertype is a small, quietly-built thing right now.
-There are two readings live, more in progress.
+There are three readings live, more in progress.
 The goal is depth over breadth — fewer things, done carefully, that actually help someone see themselves a little more clearly.

 If something here resonated with you, I'd love to know.
 You can find me on Instagram at @innertype__.